• Skip to primary navigation

 Top Tip:

-• Use it to sweeten hot or cold drinks including hot coffee, hot chocolate, tea, Hokkaido milk tea, or iced coffee.
+• To sweeten hot or cold drinks including coffee, hot chocolate, tea, Hokkaido milk tea, or iced coffee.

 • Pour the syrup into an ice cube tray and make simple syrup ice cubes.
-These are great for adding to cold beverages like an old fashioned or cold brew.
+These are great for adding to cold drinks like an old fashioned.

 • To sweeten cocktails and virgin cocktails.